andrerogers/brain/README.md

 ## Overview

-The "Brain" project is a sophisticated multi-agent system designed to facilitate complex interactions between a central Large Language Model (LLM) and various specialized agents, implemented as Multi-Agent Communication Protocol (MCP) servers.
-This repository details the core components and their interactions.
+The "Brain" project is a multi-agent system designed to facilitate complex interactions between a central Large Language Model (LLM) and various specialized agents, implemented with Multi-Agent Communication Protocol (MCP).

-## Architecture

-The project's architecture centers around a WebSocket server that acts as the primary communication hub.
-It orchestrates interactions between connected clients and various MCP servers via a `BrainMCPClient`.
-The system is designed to allow an LLM to leverage tools exposed by these MCP servers.

-- **WebSocket Server:** The central communication point, handling client connections and routing commands to the `BrainMCPClient`.

-- **Brain MCP Client (****`mcp_brain.mcp_client.BrainMCPClient`****):** Manages connections to various MCP servers, discovers their exposed tools, and orchestrates tool calls based on requests received from the WebSocket server.

-- **MCP Servers:** Specialized agents (e.g., `BrainExaMCPServer`) that expose functionalities as tools consumable by the `BrainMCPClient`.

 ## WebSocket Server